 You can trigger an AWS Lambda function directly from a Scheduled Search or Metrics Monitor by configuring a webhook connection in Sumo Logic.

 For example, you can create a Scheduled Search that triggers a Lambda function when too many requests are received from a suspicious IP address.
 The Lambda function can shut down additional requests from that IP address, while simultaneously sending a notification to the security team for review.

 Build an API in the API Gateway to expose a Lambda function

 First, generate an Invoke URL, with a POST method for your Lambda function by creating an API in Amazon API Gateway.
 For information about exposing an HTTP endpoint, see Amazon's API Gateway documentation:

 When you have created the Invoke URL, copy and paste it into a notepad.
 You will need it to configure the webhook connection in the next section.

 Create a Webhook connection

 Configure the webhook connection to trigger the AWS Lambda function.

-- Go to Manage Data > Settings > Connections.
+- Go to Manage Data > Alerts > Connections.